ELIFE-ASU/pyphi-spectrum/README.md

 ## PyPhi-Spectrum
-PyPhi-Spectrum is a wrapper for [PyPhi](https://doi.org/10.1371/journal.pcbi.1006343) that can be used to calculate all possible Phi values for a given system.
+PyPhi-Spectrum is a wrapper for [PyPhi](https://doi.org/10.1371/journal.pcbi.1006343) that can be used to calculate all possible $\Phi$ values for a given system.
 Its core functionality is based on elementary function calls to PyPhi, with the main difference from PyPhi being that whenever there is a minimization or maximization procedure, it looks for all minimizers or maximizers, forks the state of the computation accordingly, and carries on computations according to the mathematical definition for all forks.

+For more details, see https://www.biorxiv.org/content/10.1101/2021.04.07.438793v1.full

+### Installation

+To install, download or clone this repository

 ### Usage

-For each cut of a given subsystem, a spectrum of Phi values results as a consequence of an inability to resolve degenerate core causes/effects.
-These spectra can be calculated for all cuts via the function call `get_phi_spectrum` which takes a given subsystem as input and returns the cuts and their corresponding Phi values as output.
+For each cut of a given subsystem, a spectrum of $\Phi$ values results as a consequence of an inability to resolve degenerate core causes/effects.
+These spectra can be calculated for all cuts via the function call `get_phi_spectrum` which takes a given subsystem as input and returns the cuts and their corresponding $\Phi$ values as output.
 However, only Phi values between the min and max value of the MIP (cut with the lowest overall Phi value) satisfy the definition of Phi_MIP.
 The valid $\Phi^{MIP}$ values are computed via the function call `get_Phi_MIP`, which takes the spectrum of Phi values previously calculated and keeps only those between the min and max Phi value of the MIP.

 #### Sample Usage